 Pain Management - Information for Health Professionals

-Your patients may be referred for assessment by our psychiatrist, addiction medicine specialist, social worker or occupational therapist.
+If needed, patients may be referred to be assessed by our psychiatrist, addiction medicine specialist, social worker or occupational therapist.

 Treatments

-Following a comprehensive assessment by our team, your patients could be offered the following:
+Following a comprehensive assessment by our team, patients could be offered any of the following:

-• Pain Physiotherapy strategies to help your patient find more comfortable ways to move and use their body
+• Pain Physiotherapy strategies to help patients find more comfortable ways to move and use their body

-• Psychological pain management, such as cognitive-behavioural therapy (CBT), relaxation techniques and/or pain education
+• Psychological pain management strategies such as cognitive-behavioural therapy, relaxation techniques and pain education

-• Our occupational therapy program, which provides support for work-related issues, functional assessment and pacing of activities
+• Occupational therapy program involving support for work-related issues, functional assessment and pacing of activities

 • Social work interventions and counselling.